nominal-io/nominal-streaming/py-nominal-streaming/README.md

 > [!WARNING]
 > This library is still under active development and may make breaking changes.

-## Simple usage example: streaming from memory to Nominal Core with file fallback
+## Usage example: streaming from memory to Nominal Core with file fallback

 ```python
 import pathlib